Catholic Prayer To Open A Meeting

 Some of the most common Catholic prayers include the Our Father, Hail Mary, Glory Be to the Father, and Saint John’s Prayer.
 Each of these prayers has its own unique elements that help to connect us with God.
 The Our Father is made up of three parts: the first is a recognition of our need for forgiveness; the second asks for strength and guidance; and the third requests that we may come unto Christ.
 The Hail Mary is simple but powerful: it begins with an acknowledgement of our sinfulness and ends with a request for grace.
 Glory Be to the Father is a prayer that honors God by declaring His glory throughout creation.
 Saint John’s Prayer is often thought of as the Church’s central prayer because it contains both petition and thanksgiving.
 Saint Francis de Sales once said “Prayer without thanksgiving is like giving water without thirsting.”
 In order to make sure that our prayers are properly directed towards God, we should also include specific petitions in our prayers such as asking for healing, protection from harm, or guidance in our personal lives.

-READ: Catholic Prayer For Reconciliation
+READ: Catholic Prayer For Hope

 The Lord’s Prayer